HellicarAndLewis/CherylsLight/3dShapes/README.md

 ---

 Currently the program will read prerecorded FFT data from `song.txt`.
 If you need to record a new set of FFT data, comment and uncomment the relevant lines in `ofApp.cpp` and `fftShapes.cpp` as instructed by the code comments, run the program once and let the song play through its entirety and you will have a new `song.txt`!

+The bottom of some meshes are not properly closed up so may need to be fixed either in the program or after exporting.